MichaelBelgium/mybb_to_flarum/README.md

 ## To do
 * forums with a redirect hyperlink are skipped.
 Flarum doesn't support them (yet).
-* Private messages: there can be flaws, partipants_count needs to be added
 * Try to assign user ip's to posts